emutos/manual/usermanual/docs/index.md

 If you are looking at a folder (directory), the dialog will show you the number of files and folders within it, as well as the time and date.

 For partitions or floppy diskettes, you will see the drive identifier (e.g. A for a floppy drive), the disk label, the numbers of files and folders, and the space used by files (not directories, or metadata), and the available space (in bytes).

+#### File Mask

+You can set the mask for displaying files in the folder windows: File -> Set file mask... .
+For example, if you set the file mask to *.PRG, you will only see executable program files with the extension .PRG.
+(You won't see other executables such as TTP.)
+The traditional wild cards, * (many characters) and ? (one character), work.
+The title bar shows the file mask.

+### Desktop Accessories

+### Control Panel eXtensions

+Control Panel eXtensions (CPXs) are short programs that extend the control panel.
+They terminate and stay resident, much like [desktop accessories](#desktop-accessories).They are availabe in some versions of TOS, and in EmuTOS.

 ## EmuCON